Freeyourgadget/Gadgetbridge/README.md

 on any of the open [issues](https://github.com/Freeyourgadget/Gadgetbridge/issues?q=is%3Aopen+is%3Aissue);
 just leave a comment that you're working on one to avoid duplicated work.

-Please do not use the issue tracker as a forum, do not ask for ETAs and read the issue conversation before posting.

 Translations can be contributed via https://www.transifex.com/projects/p/gadgetbridge/resource/strings/ or manually.

+## Do you have further questions or feedback?

+Feel free to open an issue on our issue tracker, but please:
+- do not use the issue tracker as a forum, do not ask for ETAs and read the issue conversation before posting
+- use the search functionality to ensure that your questions wasn't already answered.
+Don't forget to check the **closed** issues as well!
+- remember that this is a community project, people are contributing in their free time because they like doing so: don't take the fun away!
+Be kind and constructive.

 ## Having problems?